tinybirdco/demo-real-time-kafka-dashboard/README.md

-# real-time-kafka-dashboard
+# Build a real-time dashboardd over streaming data
-Build end-to-end real-time dashboards over Kafka topics
+This project contains the necessary code to build an end-to-end real-time dashboard over streaming data.